leachim6/hello-world/contributing.md

 #### Contents

 The code in the file should be the simplest and most straightforward way to print/display/show `Hello World` exactly once in the language used.
-User input should not be request and a newline should only be printed when necessary.
+User input should not be requested and a newline should only be printed when necessary.

 ### Updating readme